adarsh-goswamii/Movie-Database/README.md

 ###### ABOUT THE PROJECT:
 ######                    1. Designed and developed a movie database website using the TMDB API (https://developers.themoviedb.org/3) so the data is dynamic and for almost everything site does'nt uses static data.
 ######                    2. Uses React concepts like hook mainly {useState, useEffect}, conditional rendering, lifting state up, dynamic child components and many more.
+######                    3. Uses Redux and redux toolkit to manage cross-component and app-wide states, has many action creators and thunk functions to deal with the async data being fetched from the api.
-######                    3. Uses Javascript concepts like closure, destructuring, asynchronous javascript concepts promise chaining, async, await and other concepts.
+######                    4. Uses Javascript concepts like closure, destructuring, asynchronous javascript concepts promise chaining, async, await and other concepts. (code has been updated and now uses only async await rather than promise chaining).
-######                    4. For styling it uses BEM methodology to avoid spilling of css to other components making every class unique but in some places you might see CSS module technique too. _For practice and learning purpose tried not to use any libraries for slider or anyother components, everything has been made from scratch._
 ######                    5. For routing uses React Router components Link, NavLink, Switch, Route and Redirect to implement concepts like dynamic routing using useParams hook, programmatic navigation using useHistory hook, navigation using queryParams using useLocation hook etc.
+######                    6. For styling it uses BEM methodology to avoid spilling of css to other components making every class unique but in some places you might see CSS module technique too. _For practice and learning purpose tried not to use any libraries for slider or anyother components, everything has been made from scratch._
-######                    6. Currently working on it so it has unfinished components and bugs too, hopefully it will be completed very soon.
+######                    7. Currently working on it so it has unfinished components and bugs too, hopefully it will be completed very soon.

 # Getting Started with Create React App